 Our text is the beginning of Paul’s letter to the Ephesians.
 He begins this letter as he begins most of his letters, with words of praise.
 Paul begins by saying, “Praise be to the God and Father of our Lord Jesus Christ,” or literally, “‘Good words’ be to the God and Father of our Lord Jesus Christ.”
 God is praised, or using not so good English, He is “good worded” in connection with Jesus.
 God is praised because Jesus has accomplished His work of salvation and is seated in the heavenly realms.
 God is praised because He has accomplished what He said He would accomplish.
 His Word, spoken and written, have been fulfilled in Jesus, God in flesh, who gave His life for all people.

 Paul goes on to tell us that in love, that is in agape Christlike love, God adopted us and made us a part of His kingdom.
 He did this according to His good will and pleasure.
 It is God’s will that all people come to faith and are saved.
-And He works that out according to His plan of salvation.
+And He works out His will according to His plan of salvation.

 God’s plan of salvation is that according to His grace, His undeserved love, a love that is freely given, He gave us His Son, the Word made flesh to give His life for ours.
 It is through the death of the One He loves, His only Son, that He works His plan of salvation.